Grepsy/BinanceService/Readme.md

 Console.WriteLine("Pricestats: " + JsonConvert.SerializeObject(priceStats, Formatting.Indented));
 ```

+For more guidance you can also have a look at the (official Binance documentation)[https://www.binance.com/restapipub.html].

 ## Authors

 * **Robert Massa** - *Initial work* - [Grepsy](https://github.com/Grepsy)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.